google/pprof/doc/README.md

 them.
 This is useful to combine profiles from multiple processes of a distributed job.
 The profiles may be from different programs but must be compatible (for example, CPU profiles cannot be combined with heap profiles).

-pprof can subtract a profile from another in order to compare them.
-For that, use the **-base= _profile_** option, where *profile* is the filename or URL for the profile to be subtracted.
-This may result on some report entries having negative values.

 ## Symbolization